Flyover (Apple Maps): 2016–present

-2016 saw Apple add Flyover to 20 additional locations in Australia, France, Switzerland, Germany, the US, the Netherlands, Japan, South Africa, Italy and Austria, including Adelaide in Australia and the Virgin Islands.
+In February 2016, Apple was added Flyover to 20 additional locations in Australia, France, Switzerland, Germany, the US, the Netherlands, Japan, South Africa, Italy, Austria, Australia and the Virgin Islands, those being Adelaide, Amiens, La Rochelle, Nantes, Toulouse, Berne, Bremen, Columbus, Louisville, South Bend, Springfield, Tucson, Dresden, Eindhoven, Johannesburg, Middlesbrough, Salzburg, Taormina, Toyoma and Virgin Islands.
+In March, Augsburg, Braunschweig, Hanover, Newcastle upon Tyne and Niigata received Flyover.

-January 2019 saw one of Apple's largest Flyover expansions, with the feature being added to 51 cities in France, Japan, the United States, and others, including Albuquerque, Cincinnati and Key West as well as the entirety of the nation of Monaco.
+January 2019 saw one of Apple's largest Flyover expansions, with the feature being added to 51 cities in France, Japan, the United States, and elsewhere, including Albuquerque, Cincinnati and Key West as well as the entirety of the nation of Monaco.

 In September 2020, Flyover was added to the city of Amsterdam, in the Netherlands.
 In June 2022, Flyover was added to Vienna in Austria.

 Another major rollout of Flyover occurred in 2024, with dozens of cities across North America, Australia, and Europe receiving the feature, including Washington D.C., Kansas City, and Brisbane, as well as smaller cities, including Chattanooga, Birmingham, Alabama and St. George.

-These updates continued into 2025, with Lisbon, Frankfurt, Le Havre, Dunkirk and several other cities receiving Flyover.
+These updates continued into 2025, with Lisbon, Frankfurt and several other cities receiving Flyover.
 In July 2025, Flyover was added to the cities of Brasília and Ouro Preto in Brazil, marking the first Brazilian and the first South American cities to receive Flyover.
+In September, Le Havre and Dunkirk received Flyover.
+Flyover was again expanded to several cities in Europe and Australia, including Bilbao, in October.
+In November, Flyover was added to the cities of Plzeň in the Czech Republic, Stavanger in Norway, Logroño and Vitoria-Gasteiz in Spain, Lucerne in Switzerland, and Newbury in the United Kingdom.
+In December, Flyover was added to Zurich in Switzerland.

+In January 2026, Flyover was added to the cities of Caen in France and Wolfsburg in Germany, as well as the cities of Belo Horizonte in Brazil and Nijmegen in the Netherlands later that month.
+In February and March, Flyover was added to the cities of Mulhouse and Thionville in France.
+In July 2026, Apple began rolling out higher-quality AI-enhanced imagery in a beta version of Maps in several select cities, including London and New York.
+In September 2026, Flyover was added to the cities of Salvador, Fortaleza, Belem in Brazil and Chambéry and Boulogne-sur-Mer in France.